praving14/my-notes/CleanCoding.md

 * ##### REFACTORING!!
     * When to refactor?
          * refactor only codes that you are currently working on
-         * If it aint broke, dont <s>fix</s> refactor it.
+         * If it ain't broke, dont <s>fix</s> or refactor it.
-         * useful when you find that the code you are editing or working on is difficult to comprehend or change
+         * Useful when you find that the code you are editing or working on is difficult to comprehend or change
-    * Add tests for regression protection --THIS HELPS!! to make sure that your refactoring broke NOTHING!!
+    * Add tests for regression protection --THIS HELPS!! to make sure that your refactoring did not break ANYTHING!!

 Robert C. Martin said: